ksgwxfan/hurdat2parser/previous_versions/v2.1/README.md

 - At the command prompt, run `pip install hurdat2parser`
   - When installing, packages `pyshp` and `geojson` and `matplotlib` will be downloaded as dependencies (if necessary).
 - You'll then need the actual Hurdat2 Data.
 You can get it [HERE](https://www.nhc.noaa.gov/data/#hurdat).
-It's just a text file.
-Hurdat2 files for the Atlantic Basin and East/Central Pacific Basins are available and compatible with the package.
+It's a text file.
+HURDAT2 files for the Atlantic Basin and East/Central Pacific Basins are available and compatible with the package.

 [&#8679; back to Contents](#contents)

 ## Importing the Module

-- Import the module and invoke a call to the `Hurdat2` class while passing the file-name of the Hurdat2 dataset
+- Import the module and invoke a call to the `Hurdat2` class while passing the file-name of the HURDAT2 dataset

 ```python
 >>> import hurdat2parser